Poll: Where You Watch TV News Predicts Your Feelings On Immigration

 "It would have to be a desperate situation to push them to such desperate measures," Bunnell said.
 "I feel like we have the capacity to help.
 And why not welcome them?"

-That said, the problem of what to do about asylum seekers divides Bunnell's own family, just like it does the rest of the country.
+That said, the problem of what to do about asylum-seekers divides Bunnell's own family, just like it does the rest of the country.

 She says her parents watch Fox News.